pmean/build-website/text/18/03/proc-transpose.md

      2     2      c         3        4
      3     3      c         5        6

-If a subject has one or more missing rows, SASÂ  will put a missing value in the appropriate column after transposing.
+If a subject has one or more missing rows, SAS  will put a missing value in the appropriate column after transposing.
 In this example, subject 2 has a row for the pre value, but no row for the pst value.
 In the transposed data set, SAS will put a missing value code for pst for subject 2 in the transposed data set.

     data original;
-    Â  input a b $ c;
+      input a b $ c;
     cards;
     1 pre 1
     1 pst 2